May 3, 2020

-Keep in mind, Amazon accountants and bookkeepers will likely require you purchase or subscribe to an accounting software that makes it easier to calculate financial numbers, such as cost of goods sold, cash flow, profit and loss, chart of accounts, sales volume, etc.
+Keep in mind, Amazon accountants and bookkeepers will likely require you purchase or subscribe to accounting software that makes it easier to calculate financial numbers, such as cost of goods sold, cash flow, profit and loss, chart of accounts, sales volume, etc.

 There are several things to consider when choosing an accountant or bookmaker for your Amazon business.
 One of the most important things to look for is experience with Amazon.

 Find someone who knows what you need and can deliver on it.
 Don’t forget to check their qualifications too.
-A fully certified CPA is usually the more expensive option, but they are often provide the best quality and advice.
+A fully certified CPA is usually the more expensive option, but they are often providing the best quality and advice.

 Upwork is a great place to find quality bookkeepers and accountants.
 We have found a number of highly skilled CPA accountants that specialize in e-commerce and Amazon businesses.